Kheya28/Tourism-Of-Bangladesh-Android-Project/README.md

 # Tourism-Of-Bangladesh-Android-Project
-This project is based on descriptions & locations of tourist places in Bangladesh
+This is an Android app, in JAVA on Android Studio.
+This travel companion integrates Google Maps, offering concise descriptions and precise locations of tourist spots in Bangladesh.